Court of Cassation (Belgium): Judicial assistance

 Any party who cannot afford the costs and fees related to cassation proceedings, can submit a request for judicial assistance to the bureau for judicial assistance (bureau voor rechtsbijstand, bureau d'assistance judiciaire, Büro für Gerichtskostenhilfe) of the Court of Cassation.
 The bureau for judicial assistance is headed by one of the judges of the court, assisted by a clerk.
 The judge of the bureau will ask the opinion of an advocate-general on all requests.
 If the request is deemed to be admissible, the judge will also ask the opinion of one of the attorneys at the court regarding the chances of success of any proceedings.
 Judicial assistance will only be granted if the requester is sufficiently indigent, and if the proceedings have a reasonable chance of success.
 Judicial assistance consists of the total or partial waiving of court fees and bailiff fees, as well as of attorney's fees for the interventions of an attorney at the court that are mandatory by law.

-It is important to note that judicial assistance is different from legal aid.
+Judicial assistance is different from legal aid.
 Legal aid (juridische bijstand, aide juridique, Rechtshilfe) relates to aid and representation by an attorney, at a reduced fee or free of charge, for indigent persons in general.
 Legal aid can be obtained from sources outside of the Court of Cassation.